Skip to content

 Topaz is traditionally associated with November.
 While blue topaz is sometimes considered an alternative birthstone for December, the primary birthstone for that month is turquoise.

-What colour is topaz's birthstone?
+What colour is the topaz birthstone?

 The traditional colour for the topaz birthstone associated with November is yellow.
 However, topaz comes in various colours, including blue, pink, and even clear.
 The most prized is the Imperial Topaz, which has orange, pink, and peach hues.